Volume I, Issue III

-With the Common Core State Standards, there is specific content students are expected to know deeply.
+With the 21st century rigorous state standards, there is specific content students are expected to know deeply.
 Teachers need to be ever so thoughtful in how they are introducing new content and using questioning to deepen students’ understanding.
 As each new piece of learning is introduced, questions help students to process the new content.
 At the end of each lesson within a unit, students should grapple with ways to summarize the relevance of the learning, make connections to what they already know, and be reflective about what they understand and don’t understand.

 New Learning in 8th Grade Math